 - fasting blood triglycerides

 - cholesterol levels

 - fasting glucose level

-Abnormalities noted on three or more of these tests will indicate the presence of metabolic syndrome X.
+Abnormalities noted on three or more of these tests will indicate the presence of metabolic syndrome.

-The complications that can result from metabolic syndrome X are typically serious and long-term (chronic).
+The complications that may result from metabolic syndrome are frequently serious and long-term (chronic).
 They include: